GET STARTED | Get Your Fair Cash Offer Today >>

 What to Do If Foreclosure Process Has Already Started

 If the foreclosure process has already started, it’s important to take immediate action in order to potentially save your home.
 The first step is to contact your lender and try to negotiate a solution.
 This could include setting up a repayment plan or applying for loan modification programs.
 It’s also crucial to seek legal advice from an attorney who specializes in foreclosures.
 They can guide you through the process and possibly even delay or halt the foreclosure proceedings with their knowledge of laws and regulations regarding foreclosures.
 Additionally, consider reaching out to housing counseling agencies for assistance and resources available in your area that may be able help you keep your home.
+Homeowners may be able to recover attorney’s fees if their defense against the foreclosure is successful, referencing Florida law.

 Seeking Legal Assistance to Stop HOA Foreclosure